bjh21/mal/docs/GC.md

 variable that might hold a mal value, but only those that might be holding one at the point when the garbage collector is allowed to run.

+First, a bit of terminology.
+A _mal object_ is any host-language object that you've allocated to hold a mal value (or part of one).
+It doesn't include mal values that you didn't need to allocate, for instance if you represent `nil` as a null pointer.
+Environments are also mal objects, because they need to take part in the garbage-collection process.

-Add a flag to each mal object and environment called `gc_mark`.
+Add a flag to each mal object called `gc_mark`.
 The "mark" phase of the garbage collector will set this to indicate that an object is reachable.
-The "sweep" phase will clear it again and free those object that have it clear already.
+The "sweep" phase will clear it again and free those objects that have it clear already.

 Create a global list or array of mal objects, and add each mal object to this list when it's created.
 The "sweep" phase will use this to